Albert837-gv/game/README.md

 Graphics Card: NVIDIA GeForce GTX 1060 or equivalent Storage Space: 10 GB available space
 Contact Developers
-For feedback and suggestions, please reach out at email@example.com.

 Feel free to customize this template based on the specifics of your game!